Escort Passport SmartRadar

-But invisibility comes at a price, increasing the allure of the far less-expensive Escort SmartRadar.
-Unlike a built-in remote model, its radar antenna mounts inside on the glass, usually above the rear view mirror, where it's hidden.
+This increases the allure of the Escort SmartRadar ($299).
+Its radar antenna mounts inside on the glass, usually above the rear view mirror.
 A compact control-display module operates the system remotely.

 The thumb-sized display/control module has an eight-inch-long power cord whose phone-style RJ9 connector plugs into the SmartRadar module.
 It has a red LED display and along its lower edge, buttons for power, audio volume/muting, display brightness and operating mode.

 Escort SmartRadar operates as a stand-alone system, automatically switching on at engine start, off at shutdown.
 Without the display however, only its audible alerts, including voice alerts, are furnished.
 Without Escort Live and a smartphone, Escort Passport SmartRadar acts like a conventional high performance radar detector.